zyzshishui/slime/examples/true_on_policy/README.md

 * For other kernels, we align numeric operation details between the two systems for simplicity, such as op dtype, detailed kernels, etc, besides using batch-invariant kernels as a prerequisite.
 Some operations can also be compiled to speedup ([#603](https://github.com/THUDM/slime/pull/603), [SGLang#12161](https://github.com/sgl-project/sglang/pull/12161)).

 In order to more easily align the two parts, we use SGLang's [dumper](https://github.com/sgl-project/sglang/blob/main/python/sglang/srt/debug_utils/dumper.py) tool for quick comparisons.
 (Need [#12622](https://github.com/sgl-project/sglang/pull/12622) and [#12623](https://github.com/sgl-project/sglang/pull/12623) for most convenience.)

+## Future Works

+We will keep maintaining and enhancing this feature.
+More specifically, we will:

+* Further validate it with more experiments, and compare it with algorithmic fixes such as TIS.
+* Potentially scale it to larger scale models if it is proven to be effective.